Top 10 Reasons Why Children Who Start Reading Earlier in Life Benefit

 Improves Communication

-As children learn to read, they form a greater understanding of words and their meanings, enabling them to be far more expressive when speaking.
-They know how to communicate with other people through the dialogue they have learned in their books.
+As children learn to read, they better understand words and their meanings, making them far more expressive when speaking.
+They also learn to communicate with other people through the dialogue they have learned in their books.

-Books are a wonderful resource and provide children with many tools they can use in their own lives.
-Effective communication is core to everything we do.
+Books are fantastic resources that provide children with many valuable tools.
+Effective communication is the core of everything we do.

 Two young girls standing side by side, one with her arm around the other's shoulders, both smiling and giving thumbs up, symbolizing confidence and friendship.